taverianov/cloudlinux-documentation/docs/shared/cloudlinux_installation/README.md

 To achieve optimal performance, we recommend to [convert from mod_fastcgi to mod_fcgid](/shared/cloudlinux_installation/#converting-from-mod-fastcgi-to-mod-fcgid).

 There is no need to install mod_hostinglimits – it comes built in with H-Sphere.
-Once you load kernel from CloudLinux OS Legacy with liblve 0.8 or later – it will get enabled.
+Once you load kernel from CloudLinux OS Legacy (Shared) with liblve 0.8 or later – it will get enabled.

 You can check if LVE is enabled by running:
 <span class="notranslate"> </span>